J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 ASTILBE (a-STIL-be)

 SAXIFRAGACEAE.
-Asian and N. American perennials for rich moist soil, sun or
+Asian and North American perennials for rich moist soil, sun

-part shade.
+or part shade.
 Sow on the surface of a fine soil.
-The plume-like sprays of flowers
+The plume-like sprays of

 ASTRAGALUS (as-tra-GAL-us)